The 6 Most Common Residential Electrical Repairs

 Solutions

 If the outlet still doesn’t work, the issue could be due to faulty wiring or a damaged receptacle.
-Whether you need an outlet replaced or additional outlets to accommodate your needs, a professional electrician can handle the repairs safely.
+Whether you need an outlet replaced or additional outlets to accommodate your needs, a professional electrician in Massachusetts can handle the repairs safely.

 6. Electrical Surges: Protecting Your Home and Appliances